BEHIND THE MUSIC

 Thank you, Johnny Cash!
 There isn’t enough room here to put down, in words, the extraordinary impact that this man left on this world.
 If any one person ever deserved to be forever memorialized on the face of a dollar bill, it should be Johnny Cash.
 If there were ever someone so grand that their face should be chiseled into the side of a mountain, it should be Johnny Cash.
 If there was someone who was ever worthy of having a larger-than-life replica sculpted in bronze, then put on display in the world’s most prestigious museum, it should be Johnny Cash.
 I cannot say enough good things about him.
 He was a magnificent human being, and I am honored to have been born and raised in the same great state that he was.
 As I already mentioned, my father was a huge Johnny Cash fan.
 Johnny was part of my family.
 Everywhere we went, his music went with us.
 Family vacations to the beach, Johnny rode along with us.
 Raking up leaves in the backyard, he was there keeping us entertained as we worked.
 He was in our living room on tv via a massive stack of VHS tapes my father had compiled.
 Every aspect of my childhood, Johnny Cash was always close by.
 Here in Arkansas there’s no bigger star... we all love you Johnny Cash!

 Coming down the road in a big Cadillac!

-Danny Parks, who I mentioned previously in my About Coleman Cooler section, appears on this song and gives another phenomenal performance.
+Danny Parks, who I mentioned previously in my Coleman Cooler section, appears on this song and gives another phenomenal performance.
 Michael Schrimpf does a fantastic job of belting out the harmonica on this tune.
 Over the years, Mr. Schrimpf has played keyboards and harmonica for Conway Twitty, George Jones, Loretta Lynn, Ronnie McDowell, Steve Wariner and many other country music legends.